contolini/contolini.github.io/about/index.md

     data-action="zoom">
 </div>

-I'm an open source [hacker](https://en.wikipedia.org/wiki/Hacker_culture#Definition).
+I'm an [open source](https://en.wikipedia.org/wiki/Open_source) developer.
 I believe technology is a means to an end.
 I'm still trying to figure out what that end is.
 I think it has something to do with freedom.

 I travel a lot.
 I roam the country in a tiny ten-foot retrofitted box truck.
 It has solar panels, running water, and broadband Internet access.